 - Buttermilk – Combining milk and vinegar is an easy way to make your own buttermilk.
 I prefer this method because I have more control over how acidic the batter is.
 The acidity helps create a tender texture when combined with baking soda.

-It may look like there’s a lot going on when you scroll down to the ingredients list but trust me, every single step in this recipe is really quick and simple.
+Also, it may look like there’s a lot going on when you scroll down to the ingredients list for these Peach Pie Cupcakes but trust me, every single step in this recipe is really quick and simple.
 It’s made up for 4 main parts:

 - Peach Filling – All you have to do is combine all of the ingredients in a saucepan and heat to thicken (about 5-8 minutes).
 Done!